Legal Link Staff

 Desiree Almendral, Board Chair

-Desiree Almendral is Lead Commercial Counsel, Ads at Meta.
-She was previously Senior Commercial Counsel at Yohana, Corporate Counsel at Google, LLC, in-house counsel at Mozilla Corporation, and an associate at Greenberg Traurig LLP.
+Desiree Almendral works in External Affairs at the San Francisco Public Utilities Commission (SFPUC).
+She was previously Lead Commercial Counsel, Ads at Meta, Senior Commercial Counsel at Yohana, Corporate Counsel at Google, LLC, in-house counsel at Mozilla Corporation, and an associate at Greenberg Traurig LLP.
 Desiree grew up and raised her daughter in San Francisco’s Mission District where, before attending law school, she worked for nonprofits, including Instituto Familiar de la Raza and Jamestown Community Center.
 She served on the Jamestown Community Center board from 2008 – 2016.
 She received her law degree from UC Hastings College of the Law and her undergraduate degree from UC Berkeley after attending City College of San Francisco.

 John Beem